rconnamacher/es6-module-server/README.md

 module.exports = {
     // Location of source files relative to the project's root working directory
    baseDir:  "src/js",

+   // Optional: the directory to resolve module paths starting with "/".
+Defaults to ".".
+   rootDir: ".",

     // Used by the Express server middleware to determine
     // variables from the loading page's URL